Jotschi/vertx-loom/README.md

 # Disclaimer

 Work on this PoC has __concluded__.
-A dedicated [Discord Channel](https://vertx.io/channels/) has been setup to discuss further ideas around Vert.x and Loom.
+A dedicated Loom Channel has been setup in the [Vert.x Discord Server](https://vertx.io/channels/) to discuss further ideas around Vert.x and Loom.

 ## Vert.x Loom Wrapper Codegen